 // add a stake to the calling entity

-function addStake(uint32 _unstakeDelaySec) external payable
+function addStake(uint32 _unstakeDelaySec) external payable;

 // unlock the stake (must wait unstakeDelay before can withdraw)

-function unlockStake() external
+function unlockStake() external;

 // withdraw the unlocked stake

-function withdrawStake(address payable withdrawAddress) external
+function withdrawStake(address payable withdrawAddress) external;

-The paymaster must also have a deposit, which the entry point will charge UserOperation costs from.
 The deposit (for paying gas fees) is separate from the stake (which is locked).

-The EntryPoint must implement the following interface to allow paymasters (and optionally accounts) to manage their deposit:
+The EntryPoint must implement the following interface to allow Paymasters (and optionally Accounts) to manage their deposit:

 // return the deposit of an account

-function balanceOf(address account) public view returns (uint256)
+function balanceOf(address account) public view returns (uint256);

 // add to the deposit of the given account

-function depositTo(address account) public payable
+function depositTo(address account) public payable;

 // withdraw from the deposit of the current account